djmonkeyuk/games/content/tales-from-the-dancing-moon/_index.md

   image: "/images/profile.png"
 ---

-Tales from the Dancing Moon is a life-sim RPG set in a parallel universe inspired by UK culture and fantasy novels.
-After the events of a shadow-beast invasion on a seaside town, complete villager quests and collect hidden diaries to understand your role in this mysterious character-driven story.
+Tales from the Dancing Moon is a mystery adventure game set in a world inspired by portal-fantasy novels and UK culture.
+After the events of a shadow-beast invasion on a seaside town, complete villager quests and find hidden diaries to understand your role in this mysterious character-driven story.

 **[ [STEAM](https://store.steampowered.com/app/1782420/Tales_from_The_Dancing_Moon/) | [EPIC GAMES](https://store.epicgames.com/en-US/p/tales-from-the-dancing-moon-8ee7c4) | [ITCH.IO](https://djmonkeyuk.itch.io/tales-from-the-dancing-moon) | [GUIDES](guides) | [PRESS-KIT](press-kit) ]**